 The menu consists of a wide selection of drinks and cocktails at impressively affordable prices, starting from 5€ - or 4.5€ if you opt for non-alcoholic concoctions.
 If you’d rather enjoy your drink sitting down, you can relax on the stylish stools of the shop.
 It’s your vacation after all!
 You can leave sobriety behind; ‘TYCO’ will definitely help you with this.

 As dinner or as a hangover cure, Athens’ street food is a good enough reason, in and of itself, for someone to move to Greece.
 In typical Greek fashion, the Greek street food scene has its own long and valuable history, offering happiness in just one bite!

-If you want to taste everything that Athens has to offer, grab the opportunity to join us on an Athens for foodies tour – or a night food and wine tasting if you love wine - to get a local’s insight into the Greek gastronomy.
+If you want to taste everything that Athens has to offer -apart from its street food- grab the opportunity to join us on an Athens for foodies tour – or a night food and wine tasting if you love wine - to get a local’s insight into the Greek gastronomy.

 Whatever your preferences are, we are sure to have a common objective: good food!
 Follow our guide to the diverse street food scene of Athens and we promise you won’t regret not even one calorie consumed!